darshilgit/aws-csa-2017/README.md

       - Device Farm - testing your apps across multitude of devices

       - Mobile Analytics – Collect application usage data in a cost-effective way.
+Analytics service for mobiles.

-      - Pinpoint - GA for mobile apps
+      - Pinpoint - GA for mobile apps.
+Targeted push notifications.

+      - AWS AppSync - Updates data in web and mobile apps and updates for offline use.

   - Business Productivity

-      - Work Docs – Store work documents on cloud
+      - Work Docs – Store work documents on cloud like DropBox.

-      - Work Mail – Exchange on AWS
+      - Work Mail – Exchange on AWS.

+      - Alexa for Business - dial to meeting room, etc.

+      - Amazon Chime - Video conferencing.

   - IoT

       - IoT Gateway